sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-workflow-mermaid.md

 The process begins with issuing an official audit intimation letter.

-**Responsible Officers**

-- Accounts Clerk
-- Junior Accountant
-- Accountant
-- Senior Accountant
+**Responsible Officers:** Accounts Clerk, Junior Accountant, Accountant, or Senior Accountant.

 This informs the Gram Panchayat regarding:

-- audit schedule
+* audit schedule
-- records to be produced
+* records to be produced
-- audit team
+* audit team
-- expected cooperation
+* expected cooperation

 ---